StatMixedML/gbdt-explained/index.md

 ## Introduction

-Gradient Boosted Decision Trees (GBDTs) like XGBoost and LightGBM are powerful machine learning models that achieve state-of-the-art performance on many tabular datasets.
-However, there is a common misconception that GBDTs work by simply averaging observations in their leaf nodes.
-This document explains the underlying mechanism: GBDTs use gradient and Hessian information to optimize a loss function through a Newton-Raphson-style update procedure.
+Gradient Boosted Decision Trees (GBDTs) like XGBoost and LightGBM achieve state-of-the-art performance on many tabular datasets.
+While they partition the feature space and assign constant predictions per region, their leaf values are not simple averages.
+Instead, GBDTs compute optimal updates using gradient and Hessian information to minimize a loss function via a Newton–Raphson-style procedure.
 ## The Gradient-Based Nature of GBDTs

 Modern GBDT implementations such as LightGBM and XGBoost rely on gradients $g_{i}$ and Hessians $h_{i}$, where